Daiddx/Daiddx/README.md

 - * Neural encoding in different imageries
 - * Aggression behavior and its cellular basis
 - 💞️ I’m seeking a Ph.D. position in the United States in Biomedical Science or Neuroscience.
 -  My research interest focuses on information processing during complex behaviors.
 I am an energetic, curious, and self-motivated person.
-I believe we can make a incredible project!
+I believe we can make an incredible project!
 - 📫 How to reach me: xiuzhi.dai@nyulangone.org